iNinad/redmine-to-jira-confluence-importer/README.md

  * Once you have all the dependencies installed, you can start migrating Redmine issues or Wiki pages to Jira or Confluence.
  * More information can be provided using a YAML file.
 You will find two YAML files in the helpers directory.
- * Following three modes of migration are supported,
+ * Following **three modes of migration** are supported,

-   -  Single page migration can be performed with the following command,
+   -  **Single page** migration can be performed with the following command,

       `importer.py -w <Redmine Wiki page name (visible in the url)>`

-   -  Section migration is possible by executing the following command,
+   -  **Section** migration is possible by executing the following command,

       `importer.py -w <Redmine Section/Parent page name (visible in the url)> -m`

       Different sections are visible on the Redmine Wiki index page.
 All the child pages including their hierarchy will be migrated to Confluence.

-   -  Migration of all the Wiki pages under the given project can be achieved by the following command,
+   -  Migration of **all Wiki pages** under the given project can be achieved by the following command,

       `importer.py -w 'Wiki' -a`